Verbania–Pallanza railway station: Features

 The station yard consists of three tracks.
 Two are operating lines, used by trains coming from the direction of Milan or from Domodossola, respectively.
 The third is currently not used.
 This configuration supports a smooth flow of passengers, primarily in the direction of Milan.
 As at January 2010, the station was not served by the EuroCity trains travelling between Milan and Domodossola.

 Interchange

 The station is interchange with the suburban bus line linking Verbania with Omegna, operated by VCO Trasporti.

+Services

+As of the December 2023 timetable change the following services stop at Verbania-Pallanza: